-NxtNutrio also allows you to scan a product bar code to identify GMOs and other potentially harmful ingredients, then they take it one step further, allowing you to set up a profile for allergies / food sensitivities, and even make a comment on a product.
+NxtNutrio also allows you to scan a product bar code to identify GMOs and other potentially harmful ingredients, then they take it one step further, allowing you to set up a profile for healthy food, allergies, gluten and other food sensitivities, and even make a comment on a product.

-BuyCott (versus boycott) allows you to scan barcodes to identify if a brand is one of the organic food companies that gave money to support California’s GMO labeling measure.
+BuyCott (versus boycott) allows you to scan barcodes to identify if a brand is one of the organic food companies that was in support California’s GMO labeling measure.
 It can also be used to boycott anti-GMO labeling companies if that’s your thing.

 Last but not least, you’ll find a few additional food-related apps reviewed in this article, including those that help you identify local/in-season edibles, forage for wild edibles, and avoid foods with pesticide residues.